Kizoky/postal3-hammerplusplus-tool/README.md

 Creating a custom folder in sourcetest, game folders, and linking them correctly will make Hammer++ work without any issues, of course that is if we don't mention it's original FGD.

 Hammer++ needs to be placed in the bin folder (not Postal III's!!) for this to work.

+Note: This DOES NOT actually copy the files, this creates a LINK which won't affect your hard disk space